microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/WebApi/Documentation/WebApiSetup.md

     2. Set-WebApiAzureADApplication	-SubscriptionName "<subscription-name>" `
                                         -SolutionAbbreviation "<solution-abbreviation>" `
                                         -EnvironmentAbbreviation "<environment-abbreviation>" `
-                                        -AppTenantId "<app-tenant-id>" `
-                                        -KeyVaultTenantId "<keyvault-tenant-id>" `
+                                        -TenantId "<tenant-id>" `
                                         -Clean $false `
                                         -Verbose
 Follow the instructions on the screen.

 Note:
+TenantId <tenant-id> - This is the tenant where your GMM resources are located, i.e. keyvaults, storage account.
-AppTenantId <app-tenant-id> - If the application is going to be installed in a different tenant, set that tenant id here.
+DevTenantId <dev-tenant-id> - If the application is going to be installed in a different tenant, set that tenant id here.
+This is an optional parameter, if not provided TenantId value is used by default.
-KeyVaultTenantId <keyvault-tenant-id> - This is the tenant where your GMM resources are located, i.e. keyvaults, storage account.

-If you only have one tenant, these will be set to the same tenant id.

 ## Create an AAD Group for GMM Admins